cwallacebailey/Django-SouthWest-Walkers/README.md

 ![Add Post](static/media/add_post_first.png)

 Up to three images can be added and three cairns / mountains.
-As the three peaks is an enormous challenge in the brecons it is likely that three walks would be the most someone would do in a day.
+As the three peaks is an enormous challenge in the Brecons it is likely that three walks would be the most someone would do in a day.
 If they do more this would be pushed to two walks.

 The option to fill in a second cairn / mountain or second image appears once the first has been filled in.